 - (1) The local Board of Health shall hold public hearing(s) to identify and delineate areas of special concern or marine recovery areas and determine appropriate action to minimize public health risk.
 The board shall cause notice of the hearing(s) to be published in the County newspaper of record at least 30 calendar days before the hearing date.
-The public may submit written comment and/or give testimony during said hearing(s). - (2) The Health Officer may investigate and take appropriate action to minimize public health risk in formally designated areas such as: - (a) Shellfish protection districts or shellfish growing areas; - (b) Sole source aquifers designated by the U.S. Environmental Protection Agency; - (c) Areas with a critical recharging effect on aquifers used for potable water as designated under Washington Growth Management Act, RCW 36.70A.170; - (d) Designated public water supply wellhead protection areas;
+The public may submit written comment and/or give testimony during said hearing(s). - (2) The Health Officer may investigate and take appropriate action to minimize public health risk in formally designated areas such as: - (a) Shellfish protection districts or shellfish growing areas; - (b) Sole source aquifers designated by the U.S. Environmental Protection Agency; - (c) Areas with a critical recharging effect on aquifers used for potable water as designated under Washington Growth Management Act, RCW 36.70A.170; - (d) Designated public water supply wellhead protection areas; - (e) Up-gradient areas directly influencing water recreation facilities designated for swimming in natural waters with artificial boundaries within the waters as described by the Water Recreation Facilities Act, RCW Chapter 70.90; - (f) Areas designated by the Department of Ecology as special protection areas under WAC 173-200-090, Water Quality Standards for Ground Waters of the State of Washington; - (g) Wetland areas under production of crops for human consumption;

-- (e) Up-gradient areas directly influencing water recreation facilities designated for swimming in natural waters with artificial boundaries within the waters as described by the Water Recreation Facilities Act, RCW Chapter 70.90; - (f) Areas designated by the Department of Ecology as special protection areas under WAC 173-200-090, Water Quality Standards for Ground Waters of the State of Washington; - (g) Wetland areas under production of crops for human consumption; - (h) Frequently flooded areas including areas delineated by the Federal Emergency Management Agency or designated under the Washington State Growth Management Act, RCW Chapter 36.70A; - (i) Areas where nitrogen has been identified as a contaminant of concern; and - (j) Other areas designated by the Health Officer. - (3) Permits issued by the Health Department may impose more stringent requirements on new development, repairs, or renewals to protect public health in areas of special concern or marine recovery areas, including: - (a) Additional location, design, and/or performance standards for OSS; - (b) Larger land areas for new development; - (c) Prohibition of development; - (d) Additional operation, maintenance, and monitoring of OSS performance; - (e) Requirements to upgrade existing OSS; - (f) Requirements to abandon existing OSS; and - (g) Monitoring of ground water or surface water quality. - (4) Within areas of special concern or marine recovery areas, an OSS owner is required to have a person approved or designated by the Health Officer to: - (a) Inspect their OSS pursuant to WAC 246-272A-0270 and SCC 12.05.160; and - (b) Submit an on-site sewage system report to the Health Officer and the property owner within 30 days following the inspection; and - (c) Immediately report failures to the Health Officer.
-(Ord.
-O20160001 (Att.
-A); Ord.
-O20070010 (part))
+- (h) Frequently flooded areas including areas delineated by the Federal Emergency Management Agency or designated under the Washington State Growth Management Act, RCW Chapter 36.70A; - (i) Areas where nitrogen has been identified as a contaminant of concern; and - (j) Other areas designated by the Health Officer, in their sole discretion. - (3) Permits issued by the Health Department may impose more stringent requirements on new development, repairs, or renewals to protect public health in areas of special concern or marine recovery areas, including: - (a) Additional location, design, and/or performance standards for OSS; - (b) Larger land areas for new development; - (c) Prohibition of development; - (d) Additional operation, maintenance, and monitoring of OSS performance; - (e) Requirements to upgrade existing OSS; - (f) Requirements to abandon existing OSS; and - (g) Monitoring of ground water or surface water quality.